 LetzChange is a non-profit organization helping people discover and donate to vetted and verified Indian NGO projects online.
 Through this platform, we are conducting a crowdfunding campaign.

 Letzdream Foundation is a Non-profit, grantmaking organization which funds non-profits to enable them to adapt more efficient and impact-driven models of development and execute social interventions which bring about lasting change.
 LDF further strengthens its partner non-profits to help them reach their goals and achieve meaningful and measurable results.
-In the month of , March 2015, LetzDream Foundation matched all donations of up to Rs.
-2500 made through our LetzChange fundraising page.
+LetzDream has been providing matching grants based on certain challenging criteria to be met in our last two crowdfunding campaigns on our LetzChange fundraising page.

 In Dec 2013, we were 2nd Runners Up in the Ripple Reward Contest.
 Since then, we have been featured on the site and online shopping through our page influences donations of 1% of the bill value towards Project KHEL.